EXCLUSIVE-Blackstone targets stakes in hedge fund managers

-NEW YORK Blackstone Group is preparing to launch a multibillion-dollar fund that will buy stakes in hedge fund managers in the secondary market, as traditional buyers such as banks pull back amid disappointing fund performance and regulation.
+NEW YORK, Oct 24 Blackstone Group LP (BX.N) is preparing to launch a multibillion-dollar fund that will buy stakes in hedge fund managers in the secondary market, as traditional buyers such as banks pull back amid disappointing fund performance and regulation.

 No target for the size of the new fund had been set, although it could attract between $2 billion and $3 billion, the person said.
 Blackstone will start marketing the fund to potential investors soon, hoping for returns over 20 percent, the source added.